Inverse sampling intensity weighting for preferential sampling adjustment: Introduction

-Despite preliminary investigations into ISIW for PS adjustment, specifics regarding the effectiveness of such approaches within model-based geostatistics remains largely unknown.
+Despite preliminary investigations into ISIW for PS adjustment, specifics regarding the effectiveness of such approaches within model-based geostatistics remain largely unknown.
 In particular, it is unclear whether they reliably estimate both mean \textit{and} covariance parameters for a latent spatial process on a 2D continuous surface.
 Composite likelihoods beyond pairwise difference and univariate marginal have also not been explored for ISIW.
 Finally, the robustness of ISIW and the SLP to misspecification has not been well-studied.
-In the sections below, we provide an expanded evaluation of ISIW methods, comparing the performance of MLE, SLP, and ISIW applied to the Vecchia and pairwise marginal CLs across multiple random fields and PS designs.
+In the sections below, we provide an expanded evaluation of ISIW methods, comparing the performance of MLE, SLP, and ISIW across multiple random fields and PS designs.

 Our work proceeds as follows.
 We start off in Section \ref{sec:aim2_background} by providing background on model-based geostatistics and introduce the key methods we use as a basis for ISIW.
 In Section \ref{sec:aim2_ISIW}, we present the implementation of ISIW in detail.
 In Section \ref{sec:aim2_simulation}, we conduct a comparison analysis of the MLE, SLP, and ISIW through a set of simulation studies.
-In Section \ref{sec:aim2_galicia} we apply the same methods to the famous Galicia moss dataset which has been the dataset of choice when investigating PS.
+In Section \ref{sec:aim2_galicia} we apply the same methods to the famous Galicia moss dataset which has been the dataset of choice when investigating PS, as well as a dataset of air pollution measurements taken from the Air Quality System (AQS) in California.
 In Section \ref{sec:aim2_discussion} we finish with final remarks and discuss the implications of our work, and outline future directions for continuing investigation.